sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst.txt

 Variables are a powerful abstraction in programming because the same algorithm can be used with different input values saved in variables.
 The code below (|repl JavaIOExample|) will say hello to anyone who types in their name for different name values.
 Click on run and then type in your name.
 Then, try run again and type in a friend's name.
 The code works for any name: behold, the power of variables!

 .. raw:: html

     <iframe height="500px" width="100%" style="max-width:90%; margin-left:5%"  src="https://repl.it/@BerylHoffman/JavaIOExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Although you will not be tested in the AP CS A exam on using the Java System.in and Scanner classes, learning how to do input in Java is still very useful.
+The majority of examples in this textbook will not use the Java System.in and Scanner classes.
+However,  learning how to do input in Java is still very useful.
 More information on using the Scanner class can be found here https://www.w3schools.com/java/java_user_input.asp